wp-plugins/wp-custom-taxonomy-meta/readme.txt

 <strong>you can add following fields with category/taxonomy</strong>

-* Shortcode System.
 * Image.
 * Input Text.
 * Textarea.
 * Checkbox.
-* You can use it in posts or pages.

 = Features =
 * Very simple in use